Arizona Guardianship and Conservatorship: A Family’s Guide

 When guardianship is contested

 Some of the most painful cases are the ones where the family doesn’t agree — siblings who each believe they should serve, or who disagree about whether a parent needs help at all.
 These cases turn into litigation, with competing petitions, medical disputes, and hearings.
-They’re emotionally and financially costly, and they’re exactly the situation where experienced counsel matters most, both to protect the vulnerable adult and to keep the conflict from doing lasting damage to the family.
+They’re emotionally and financially costly, and they’re exactly the situation where experienced counsel matters most — both to protect the vulnerable adult and to keep the conflict from doing lasting damage to the family.
+If you anticipate a family fight over a parent’s care or finances, getting an attorney involved early is the best protection against a dispute spiraling.

 What’s the difference between a guardian and a conservator?